mokira3d48/PyOrigin/README.md

 </div>

-Cloneable referential to initialize a Python project with the best practice.
+Cloneable referential to initialize a Python project based on this template with the best practice.

 #### Table of Contents
 - [Description](#description)